gvwilson/thirdbit/src/fiction/iffy/index.md

 With no more signal than that, the musk ox turned and walked away.

-As the herd followed in ones and threes,
+As the herd followed in two and threes,
 Benício picked up his rifle.
 Iffy waited for him to say something, but he just stood there